acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ...
 ```

-Interestingly the bootstrap css-stylesheets are found and rendered correctly (NOTE:  To be honest, the logo is rendered far too big and in the wrong place.
-We will deal with this later.) as well as the eXist-db logo.
+Interestingly, the bootstrap css-stylesheets are found and rendered correctly (NOTE:  To be honest, the logo is rendered far too big and in the wrong place.
+We will deal with this later.) as is the eXist-db logo.
 Looking at the latter, we see that here the link is set as:

 `<img src="$shared/resources/images/powered-by.svg" alt="Powered by eXist-db"/>`

-Here is obviously some variable **$shared** used which resolves in the directory  `/db/apps/shared-resources/`.
+Here obviously some variable **$shared** is used which resolves to the directory  `/db/apps/shared-resources/`.

-Exactly this directive: "whenever you find the string **"$shared"** in a URL, replace "$shared” with `/db/apps/shared-resources/` can be found in the document named *controller.xql* which is located in our application's root-directory.
-Of course in this document this directive is written in a less prosaic but more machine readable manner (line 32-37):
+Exactly this directive: »whenever you find the string **"$shared"** in a URL, replace ›$shared‹ with `/db/apps/shared-resources/`« can be found in the document named *controller.xql* which is located in our application’s root-directory.
+Of course, in this document this directive is written in a less prosaic but more machine readable manner (lines 32–37):

 ```xquery
 else if (contains($exist:path, "/$shared/")) then